 DIS Klingons were an isolated sub-species that vanished after DIS

-- This theory would necessitate the appearance of a sufficient number of "old" Klingons in the series besides T'Kuvma's sub-species, but Discovery doesn't show any.
+- This theory would necessitate the appearance of a sufficient number of "old" Klingons in the series besides T'Kuvma's alleged sub-species, but Discovery doesn't show any.
 The 24 other houses all share the look of T'Kuvma's.
 There are some variations regarding the skull shape, but none that looks like an "old" Klingon.
 The main distinguishing mark is the styling (less heavily decorated costumes and weapons than T'Kuvma's house, for instance, and different hairstyles since season 2), rather than the biology.

 (All) Klingons always looked like in DIS